 Another issue is the cost of currency transactions between the U.S. and your new country of residence.
 Foreign exchange costs can be as high as 2% or 3% when transacting through the typical U.S. or foreign bank.
 Note that we wrote ‘costs’ not ‘fees’.
-The reason is that in foreign exchange transactions, the main costs are hidden in the form of a markup between the rate that the bank pays for the foreign currency and what they charge you.
-Today, there are some very reliable and trustworthy online alternatives that charge a fraction of the traditional banks.
-So, it is important to link your bank accounts in both countries ahead of time to allow for the efficient and cheap transfer from and to the U.S.
+The reason is that in foreign exchange transactions, the main costs are hidden as a markup between the rate the bank pays for the foreign currency and what they charge you.
+Today, some reliable and trustworthy online alternatives charge a fraction of the traditional banks.
+So, it is essential to link your bank accounts in both countries ahead of time to allow for efficient and cheap transfers from and to the U.S.

 Currency Risks When Living Abroad

 First, we recommend maintaining an adequate rainy-day fund in both your country of residence and the U.S. If there were an emergency, you don’t want to have your reserve funds in a depreciating currency when you need them.
-Having savings in both currencies is also useful if you often travel back and forth.
+Savings in both currencies are also helpful if you often travel back and forth.